Common Airbag Injuries

 - Keep children properly restrained and in the proper seated position at all times.

-If you have sustained an airbag injury, contact Goldberg Finnegan today for a free case evaluation.
+If you have sustained an airbag injury, contact a personal injury lawyer from Goldberg Finnegan today for a free case evaluation.

 Call (888) 213-8140 to speak with a representative today.